SimonEnsemble/oldish_SimonEnsemble.github.io/_posts/2019-11-15-german-tank-problem.md

 tank = Tank(4) # construct tank with serial number 4.
 ```

 The following function uses the `sample` function in `StatsBase.jl` to simulate tank capture.
+It returns an array of `Tank`s that were captured.

 ```julia
 function capture_tanks(nb_tanks_captured::Int, nb_tanks::Int)